 Specific vitamins and minerals which will normally help to preserve and promote hair growth can actually have the opposite effect when taken in excess.
 T

-Selenium – Selenium, a naturally occuring mineral found in high doses in Brazil nuts can also cause hair loss.
-Selenium is also found in yellowfin tuna, sardines and turkey.
+Selenium: Selenium, a naturally occurring mineral found in high doses in Brazil nuts, can also cause hair loss.
+Selenium is also found in yellowfin tuna, sardines, and turkey.

-Vitamin A – Vitamin A is found in Carrots, spinach, and beef liver, but also in certain acne medications.
-Having an excess of Vitamin A can cause blurry vision, nausea and vomiting and also hair loss.
+Vitamin A: Vitamin A is found in carrots, spinach, and beef liver, but also in certain acne medications.
+Having an excess of vitamin A can cause blurry vision, nausea, vomiting, and hair loss.

-Zinc – A common mineral found in oysters, shellfish or cold remedies or cough drops, an excess of zince may also cause thinning or hair loss.
+Zinc: A common mineral found in oysters, shellfish, or cold remedies or cough drops, an excess of zinc may also cause thinning or hair loss.